R0B3RDV/wefact-hosting-plugin/README.md

 Pay.nl plugin for WeFact:Hosting

 ## Installation
-1. Copy the folder 'klantenbeheer' to your WeFact installation.
+1. Copy the folder 'klantenpaneel' to your WeFact installation.
 2. go to: https://yourwebsite/Pro/paymentmethods.php?action=add
 3. Select one of the pay.nl paymentmethods
 4. Enter your API token and ServiceId